Skip to main content

 Course Outline

-This part-time Diploma is for those who are starting or wish to further develop an artisan or specialty food business and also for those involved in this sector including farmers, producers, retailers, culinary specialists, and those in support agencies.
+This part-time Diploma is designed for individuals starting or looking to grow an artisan or specialty food business, as well as those already working in the food industry, including farmers, producers, retailers, culinary experts, and professionals in support agencies.

-In previous classes we have had great diversity, including people with various backgrounds, such as farmers, artisan producers, chefs, environmental health officers, and interests, such as farmhouse cheeses, smoked fish and seafood, fresh and specialist meats, poultry and pork products, sauces, confectionery, and fresh organic produce.
-Such diversity together with programme tutors (from business, food science and social sciences), guest speakers and field trips creates an excellent forum for discussion, exchange of experience and learning.
+In previous classes we have welcomed a diverse group of individuals from various backgrounds, including farmers, artisan producers, chefs, environmental health officers, and those who are interested in farmhouse cheeses, smoked fish and seafood, fresh and specialist meats, poultry and pork products, sauces, confectionery, and fresh organic produce.
+This diversity, combined with insights from programme tutors (from business, food science and social sciences), guest speakers and field trips, fosters an excellent forum for discussion, experience sharing and learning.

 A large number of these Diploma graduates are now successfully running small food enterprises from their home, farm or small production unit or have further developed and improved existing small food businesses.

 The Diploma course is a mix of lectures, practicals, workshops, project assignment and site visits.
-It is run on a part-time basis over one year, typically 2 days per week (Tuesday and Wednesday) every 3 or 4 weeks, from October to June.
-The modules include Local Food Production Systems, Food Microbiology, Food Chemistry and Packaging, Food Marketing and Distribution, Food Processing Technology, Risk Analysis, Nutrition and you will submit an assignment report at the end of the year.
-There are also practical sessions, guest lecturers (case studies), site visits, and an end of year field trip.
+It is run on a part-time basis over one year, typically 2 days per week (Tuesday and Wednesday) every 2 or 3 weeks, from October to May.
+The modules include Local Food Production Systems, Food Microbiology, Food Chemistry and Packaging, Sustainable Marketing and Business for Speciality Food Enterprise, Food Processing Technology, Risk Analysis, Nutrition, Food Production & the Environment and you will submit an assignment report at the end of the year.
+There are also practical sessions, guest lectures and site visits.

 The Modules for the Diploma are as follows: